 Explanation of Resolution 3: The resolution gives the directors of the Company the authority to determine the remuneration paid to the auditors for the next financial year.
 The amount of the remuneration for the next financial year will be disclosed in the next audited accounts of the Company.

-Explanation of Resolution 4: Susan Ann Hagan, was elected a director of the Company by the Board on 18 May 2021 and pursuant to the requirements of the Company's Articles of Association is making herself available for election.
-Biographical details for Dr Hagan are shown on page 23 of the annual report.
+Explanation of Resolution 4: Vivian David Hallam, a director of the Company, is retiring by rotation pursuant to the requirements of the Company's Articles of Association and is making himself available for re-election.